cisagov/icsnpp-s7comm/README.md

 This plugin was developed to be fully customizable, so if you would like to drill down into specific packets and log certain variables, add the logging functionality to [scripts/icsnpp/s7comm/main.zeek](scripts/icsnpp/s7comm/main.zeek).
 The functions within [scripts/icsnpp/s7comm/main.zeek](scripts/icsnpp/s7comm/main.zeek) and [src/events.bif](src/events.bif) should prove to be a good guide on how to add new logging functionality.

-This parser currently produces four log files.
+This parser currently produces five log files.
 These log files are defined in [scripts/icsnpp/s7comm/main.zeek](scripts/icsnpp/s7comm/main.zeek).
 * cotp.log
 * s7comm.log
 * s7comm_read_szl.log
+* s7comm_upload_download.log
 * s7comm_plus.log

 For additional information on these log files, see the *Logging Capabilities* section below.